 If you want to know if a scene has been tampered with or not, listen for changes in audio, if you hear a change in tone, it means we have cut the scene from two scene run throughs.

-All competition reality shows hire “Story Producers” (watch the credits, that’s an actual title) whose job is to follow everything that is going on.
+Then all competition reality shows like MasterChef, Big Brother, My Kitchen Rules, The Celebrity Apprentice etc – hire “Story Producers” (watch the credits, that’s an actual title) whose job is to follow everything that is going on.
 They then create the story in two ways:

 - Firstly they conduct interviews to let the contestant talk about an incident in their own words, and focus more on the story they want to tell.